 By the doctrine of accretion, which applies to all land with a water boundary1, the title of the owner of the adjoining land extends to that land as added to or detracted from by accretion or diluvion2.
 The doctrine applies whether or not the original grant of the land is accompanied by a map showing the boundary3, or contains a parcels clause stating the specific measurement or area of the land4, and whether or not the original boundary can be identified5.
-Consequently, if by gradual and imperceptible accretions in the ordinary course of nature, land is added to the
+Consequently, if by gradual and imperceptible accretions in the ordinary

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234